-The New Year can be an opportunity to reinforce efforts to communicate effectively, especially as we try to navigate what appears to be another difficult year of Covid.
+Try to reinforce efforts to communicate effectively, especially as we try to navigate what appears to be another difficult year of Covid.

 Time spent communicating and making plans now will help everyone manage the highs and lows that potential reduced social interactions may bring for families.